-Below you will find the 5 best escape proof dog harnesses in 2020.
+Below are our top 5 picks for escape proof dog harnesses in 2023.

 1. Ruffwear Web Master Harness

-On top of that, the Ruffwear Web Master Harness has 2 attachment points, an anodized aluminum V-ring on the back, as well as a webbing loop on the front.
-Not only that, but it also has reflective trims and a light loop for attaching the beacon light to keep your dog visible in a low light situation.
+Additionally, this escape-free dog harness comes with two leash attachment points, an anodized aluminum V-ring on the back, as well as a webbing loop on the front to help keep your pup secure.
+Not to mention, it also has reflective trims and a light loop where you can attach a beacon light to help keep your furkid safe, especially in a dim light situation.

 2. ICEFANG Tactical Dog Harness

 One glance at the ICEFANG Tactical Harness, you know it can stand up to rugged use.
 It is durable, made of 1050D nylon with a water-resistant coating, and has mesh lining on the inside for breathability and comfort.
-It offers 2 adjustment points on the shoulders and another 2 on the chest to ensure it can fit your dog snugly.
+It offers two adjustment points on the shoulders and another two on the chest to ensure it can fit your dog snugly.

-Also, it has 2 leash rings for securing your dog.
-The one on the front is for controlling dogs who love to pull, while the back clip is for well-behaved dogs.
-Additionally, it comes with a sturdy top handle that allows you to lift your dog into the car, along with MOLLE (Modular Lightweight Load-carrying Equipment) strips on both sides to carry extra gear.
+It also has two leash rings for securing your dog.
+The front ring is for controlling dogs who love to pull, while the back clip is for well-behaved dogs.
+Additionally, this anti-escape dog harness includes a sturdy top handle that allows you to lift your dog into the car, along with MOLLE (Modular Lightweight Load-carrying Equipment) strips on both sides to carry extra gear.

-Other than that, it is equipped with 2 metal buckles on the shoulders, proven to be able to withstand a load of up to 1000 pounds, as well as 2 POM buckles on the belly that pass the 250 pounds proof-load test, making it sturdy enough to handle most dog breeds.
+Other than that, it is equipped with two metal buckles on the shoulders, proven to be able to withstand a load of up to 1000 pounds, as well as two POM buckles on the belly that pass the 250 pounds proof-load test, making it sturdy and secure enough to handle most Houdini hounds!